 The IBA is Medicaid money that you can use to pay for your services, based on a formula that takes into account your identified needs.
 The money in your IBA pays for the staff people who work with you and transportation (within Albany County), as well as some of the supplies that are used while providing services to you.
 The IBA does not pay for rent, food, utilities, personal hygiene supplies, or recreational activities.
-For more information on what your IBA covers you can contact your case manager.
+For more information on the IBA and what it pays for, you can go to www.health.wyo.gov/ddd or call (307) 777-7115.